Skip to main content

 The Premier Gulf Gateway

 The number of shipping containers moving in and out of the U.S. has increased significantly over the last ten years.
-To meet the industry's growing needs, the Port of New Orleans is investing in a new $1.8 billion container terminal project—The Louisiana International Terminal.
+To meet the industry's growing needs, the Port of New Orleans is investing in a new container terminal project—The Louisiana International Terminal.
 The proposed terminal will serve vessels of all sizes, providing goods to support Louisiana's homes and businesses.
 This modern maritime gateway will also create family-supporting jobs, generate new opportunities throughout the state, and keep Louisiana competitive.

 View Proposed Terminal Layout